TheLilMorz/Server_PC_Control/README.md

-# Server_PC_Control
+# TeamViewer Like Code

-this is a Teamviewer like app.
-Made in python
+-this is a Teamviewer like app.
+Made in python -pressing "esc" will close the program.
+-the mouse might not work that well on some windows pop up messages